Minimart, Laundromat Burglarized

 In the wake of the theft, Greenman posted signs on the front and back doors of the store announcing that no cash is kept in the register overnight.
 He has also invested in higher resolution security cameras.

 Greenman has owned Minimart for two years and said this was the first incident he has had.
-The store will now apply the essentials of EAS protection to prevent this from happening again.
+To enhance security moving forward, the store will implement the essentials of EAS protection and explore advanced intruder alarm systems Brisbane businesses recommend to prevent this from happening again.

 Molokai Surf Shop was burglarized in a similar manner in June.
 Thieves cut the building’s power and kicked in the door before making away with about $6,000 in merchandise, according to owner Jerry Leonard.